 This summery honeyed fruit cake follows the classic pound cake ratios mentioned above plus a few flavorful additions to create a truly unique summer dessert.
 Here's are the highlights of what to add to your grocery cart.

 Fresh Peaches add juicy sweetness and evoke peach cobbler cake vibes.
-You can also use canned peaches, just be sure to drain it very well so as not to introduce too much extra moisture.
+You can also use canned peaches or frozen peaches, just be sure to drain them very well so as not to introduce too much extra moisture.

 Eggs, Flour, and Butter in the traditional pound cake proportions.
 Make sure the butter is softened to room temperature.

-Brown Sugar instead of granulated sugar here to add deeper caramelized flavor notes that pair perfectly with the spiced peaches.
+Brown Sugar instead of granulated sugar here to add deeper caramelized flavor notes that pair perfectly with the spiced peaches for peach cobbler vibes.

 Honey add additional layers of flavor and sweetness that truly make this pound cake a dream!
 I like local, wildflower honey but use whatever you have available.